-Before the financial statements of the Group and of the Company were made out, the directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for impairment losses on receivables, and satisfied themselves that there are no known bad debts and that adequate allowance had been made for impairment losses on receivables.
+Before the financial statements of the Group and of the Company were made out, the directors took reasonable steps to ascertain that action had been taken in relation to the writing off of bad debts and the making of allowance for impairment losses on receivables, and satisfied themselves that there are no known bad debts and that no allowance for impairment losses on receivables is recognised.

-At the date of this report, the directors are not aware of any circumstances that would require the writing off of bad debts, or the making of additional allowance for impairment losses on receivables in the financial statements of the Group and of the Company.
+At the date of this report, the directors are not aware of any circumstances that would require the writing off of bad debts, or the making of allowance for impairment losses on receivables in the financial statements of the Group and of the Company.